Itential Frequently Asked Questions

 What system reporting and alerts are provided, including updating/monitoring etc.?

-Itential provides audit trail logs for all automations and for each app/adapter in IAP with various log levels.
+Itential provides audit trail logs for all automations and for each app/adapter in Itential with various log levels.
 SNMP traps, events, slack messages, and emails can be set up to send alerts for user-defined conditions.

 How does Itential gather data and report on workflow utilization?

-In the Itential Automation Platform, users can view details, statistics and historical data on any workflows and automations that have run within the Operations Manager application.
+In the Itential Platform, users can view details, statistics and historical data on any workflows and automations that have run within the Operations Manager application.
 Additionally, Job Manager provides more granular, task by task data, for a specific job.

 How does the platform measure success tracking, reporting, and dashboards?

-IAP provides a Job view of all completed Jobs and their run times, including all task level details.
+Itential provides a Job view of all completed Jobs and their run times, including all task level details.
 We store Job history metrics in a standard JSON format so that users can create dashboards and reports with whatever reporting tool they want.

 Can audit trail on user activities and workflow execution data and records be logged (internally/externally) and does it support retention period of at least 7 years?